‘Support the NHS and HSE’ flags launched for golf clubs

 “For every flag sold, a substantial part of the profits will go to the NHS Trust and HSE which can then in turn be used to purchase more personal protective equipment (PPE) or emergency items such as ventilators.

-“The flags themselves will be an excellent way for golf clubs across the UK and Ireland to show their support and to recognise the incredible contribution that these healthcare professionals are making in these difficult times.”
+“The flags themselves will be an excellent way for golf clubs across the UK and Ireland to show their support and to recognise the incredible contribution that these healthcare professionals are making in these difficult times.

-Tim Webb, CEO of Tacit and Eagle commented: “The bravery, hard work and dedication of NHS and HSE workers is quite simply amazing and all of our staff have been putting their hands together on a Thursday evening to applaud them and to let them know that we are here, we are with them and we are united in showing our gratitude.
+“For every flag sold, a substantial part of the profits will go to the NHS Trust or HSE which can then in turn be used to purchase more personal protective equipment (PPE) or emergency items such as ventilators.
+Every year, golf clubs and club captains do a fantastic job of raising money for charities and other very worthwhile causes so if your club has not yet decided on its fundraising commitments for 2020, the NHS and HSE would be two great organisations to support.”

-“Now we are hoping that clubs will purchase a flag that can proudly be flown to show their support whilst at the same time, this will raise money for the NHS Trust and HSE.”
+Tim Webb, CEO of Tacit and Eagle commented: “The brave and dedicated NHS and HSE workers are in the front line every day and are putting their health and well-being at risk in order to save lives of others.
+The golf industry has a way of coming together to achieve many things and so I know that people will want to get behind this and show their support – please fly a flag to recognise the tremendous work being done and to help raise money for the NHS and HSE.”

 Meanwhile, Tacit and Eagle has produced this newsletter with relevant information during this crisis, such as on how one golf club manager has adapted to working from home, and support for greenkeepers who are still working.